awsdocs/amazon-eks-user-guide/doc_source/create-cluster.md

       + Replace `region-code` with the AWS Region that you want to create your cluster in\.
       + Replace `my-cluster` with a name for your cluster\.
       + Replace `1.22` with any [Amazon EKS supported version](kubernetes-versions.md)\.
-      + Replace `111122223333` with your account ID and `AmazonEKSClusterRole` with the name of your cluster IAM role\.
+      + Replace `111122223333` with your account ID and `myAmazonEKSClusterRole` with the name of your cluster IAM role\.
       + Replace the values for `subnetIds` with your own\.
 You can also add additional IDs\.
 You must specify at least two subnet IDs\.

         The subnets that you choose must meet the [Amazon EKS subnet requirements](network_reqs.md#network-requirements-subnets)\.
 Before selecting subnets, we recommend that you're familiar with all of the [Amazon EKS VPC and subnet requirements and considerations](network_reqs.md)\.
 You can't change which subnets you want to use after cluster creation\.